-President of DEEP BLUE EXPLORATION, Class 3B diver, recognized underwater naturalist photographer (several prizes in naturalist photography competitions), for several years he has been moving towards deep diving and the exploration of deep environments.
-He tries through his photos to combine science and art, with the aim of sharing his immersions and raising awareness of the reefs treasures.
-The quality of his photos is currently being used by several taxonomists, with the aim of establishing biodiversity inventories of the Mahorese underwater fauna.
+President of DEEP BLUE EXPLORATION, Class 3B diver, recognized underwater naturalist photographer (several prizes in naturalist photography competitions) over the last few years, he has been moving towards deep diving and the exploration of deep environments.
+Through his photos he tries to combine science and art in order to share his immersions and the reefs treasures.
+The quality of his photos is currently is put to good use by several taxonomists, with the aim of establishing biodiversity inventories of the Mahorese underwater fauna.

 Dr HÉLOÏSE ROUZÉ

-Vice-president of DEEP BLUE EXPLORATION, Doctor in coral reef ecology, her work focuses on understanding the adaptation strategies of shallow and / or mesophotic corals in the face of climate change and human pressures, and this mainly through the dynamics and the functional interactions of the organisms constituting the complex “coral guild” system (coral + zooxanthellae symbiotic algae + bacteria + exosymbiotic crustaceans).
-More specifically, she is now focusing on better understanding the role of associated coral microbiomes (symbiotic algae + bacteria) in depth gradient adaptation.
+Vice-president of DEEP BLUE EXPLORATION, Doctor in coral reef ecology, her work focuses on understanding the adaptation strategies of shallow and / or mesophotic corals in the face of climate change and human pressures, mainly through the dynamics and the functional interactions of the organisms constituting the complex “coral guild” system (coral + zooxanthellae symbiotic algae + bacteria + exosymbiotic crustaceans).
+More specifically, she is currently focusing on a better understanding of the role of coral-associated microbiomes (symbiotic algae + bacteria) in their adaptation or acclimation to depth gradients.

 Pr THOMASSIN BERNARD ARMAND

-Honorary CNRS research director of the Center d'Océanologie de Marseille (ex-COM) of the University of Aix-Marseille (AMU) and honorary president of DBE, scientific attaché of the city's Natural History Museum from Nice and a great connoisseur of the lagoon and coral reefs of Mayotte (since 1977-83), among others, and who had already explored these deep slopes down to -450 m deep, with a German mission from GEOMAR in Kiel , from the end of 1991.
+Honorary CNRS research director of the Centre d'Océanologie de Marseille (ex-COM) of the University of Aix-Marseille (AMU) and honorary president of DBE, scientific attaché of the city's Natural History Museum of Nice and a great connoisseur of the lagoon and coral reefs of Mayotte (since 1977-83), among others, he had already explored these deep slopes down to -450 m deep, with a German mission from GEOMAR in Kiel , in 1991.
 There is no doubt that he is "one of the least ignorant people" of the lagoon and reefs of Mayotte, as he defines himself.

 Pr PICHON MICHEL